aptoma/silex-extras/README.md

 After upload, the file will be renamed and put in a folder matching it's checksum, in order to avoid duplicate uploads, and to deal with Level3's (sensible) limitation of max number of files in a directory.
 The full public url is returned.
+Strictly speaking, this isn't actually Level3 specific, but more a two-step strategy for validated uploads.

 There's also a bundled Level3ServiceProvider for simpler integration with Silex.